Onlookers preparing for the parade during the Winter Festival 2020.

 The first weekend of December is a chilly time of year, but in Winsted, there’s plenty of warmth and light to go around.

-In 2016, Winsted celebrated its 28th annual Winsted Winter Festival (sponsored by the Winsted Area Chamber of Commerce), which featured a lighted Christmas parade, snowmobile show, art exhibit, visits from Santa Claus, and more.
+In 2019, Winsted celebrated its 31st annual Winsted Winter Festival (sponsored by the Winsted Area Chamber of Commerce), which featured a lighted Christmas parade, caroling, art classes, candy-making, visits from Santa Claus and Winsted ambassadors, and more.

 Each year, the festivities begin with a holiday outdoor lighting contest hosted by the Winsted Chamber of Commerce.
 The festival ends Saturday evening with a lighted Christmas parade.